bhi5hmaraj/blog/src/pages/about.md

 ## What I do

-I work on the AI engineering team at [Littlebird AI](https://littlebird.ai/), where I’m interested in building systems that treat the user as the principal, closer to [Gwern’s idea of a “guardian angel”](https://gwern.net/guardian-angel), and act in service of the user’s [coherent extrapolated volition (CEV)](https://en.wikipedia.org/wiki/Coherent_extrapolated_volition).
+I work on the AI engineering team at [Littlebird AI](https://littlebird.ai/), where I’m interested in building systems that treat the user as the principal, closer to [Gwern’s idea of a “guardian angel”](https://gwern.net/guardian-angel) and Forethought’s [angels-on-the-shoulder](https://www.forethought.org/research/design-sketches-angels-on-the-shoulder), and act in service of the user’s [coherent extrapolated volition (CEV)](https://en.wikipedia.org/wiki/Coherent_extrapolated_volition).<sup class="sidenote-number"><a href="#note-ai-delegates" aria-label="Sidenote 1">1</a></sup>

+<aside class="sidenote" id="note-ai-delegates"><strong>1.</strong> A related sketch proposes <a href="https://www.forethought.org/research/design-sketches-defense-favoured-coordination-tech#ai-delegates-and-preference-elicitation">AI delegates and preference elicitation</a>: systems that represent a human principal while returning to them when preferences are unclear or a decision is important.</aside>

+### Strategic awareness

+I’m also interested in [tools for strategic awareness](https://www.forethought.org/research/design-sketches-tools-for-strategic-awareness): forecasting, scenario planning, and making coordination failures easier to see.
+[Simulacra](/projects/simulacra/) is my experiment on the scenario-planning side, using an AI-driven tabletop exercise to make crisis decisions and coordination failures experiential.

 ## Where I’ve been